Ever heard of these wise, ancient idioms: “Let your food be your medicine”, or “All diseases start in the gut”?

 This is huge topic, especially with women.
 You won’t be able to fix your thyroid without fixing the adrenals.
 The adrenals are also part of the endocrine system and fire up when you are stressed out.
 I recommend looking up adrenal fatigue symptoms to see if you have them.
 De-stressing by working with a therapist, life coach, getting into meditation, breathing, positive thinking; whatever work for you – is key.

-if you suffer from hypothyroidism.
-Goiter is a substance that slows down the thyroid.
-It is found in bok choy, broccoli, Brussels’ sprouts, cabbage, cauliflower, kale, mustard greens, radishes, soy, soy milk, soy lecithin (often used as a filler in vegetarian food) and tofu.
-Cooking them reduces their goitrous properties but you should still limit them in the recovery phase.
+If you suffer from hypothyroidism, we should not eat them raw.
+Goiter is a substance that inhibits iodine uptake to create the T4 hormone.
+The family of crucifers are: bok choy, broccoli, Brussels’ sprouts, cabbage, cauliflower, kale, mustard greens, radishes, soy, soy milk, soy lecithin (often used as a filler in vegetarian food) and tofu.
+Cooking them reduces their goitrous properties.

 Pillar 2: ADD what your thyroid needs to start healing